almet/django-browserid/docs/details/settings.rst

       BROWSERID_VERIFICATION_URL) to check the validity of the assertion
     - "custom" let's you define a valid PyBrowserID verifier.

 .. data:: BROWSERID_VERIFICATION_URL

     **Default:** ``'https://browserid.org/verify``

     Defines the URL for the BrowserID verification service to use.
 This is only useful if you are using the "remote" verifier.

+.. data:: BROWSERID_AUDIENCES

+    The list of valid audiences for the verifiers.
+This setting works with the "local" and "remote" verifiers.
+You need to pass the list yourself to the verifier at instanciation if you are using a custom one.

+.. data:: BROWSERID_TRUSTED_SECONDARIES

+    **Optional**

+    The list of domain names that are considered trustable.
+If nothing is set, the trusted secondaries will be defined by PyBrowserID.

 .. data:: BROWSERID_DISABLE_CERT_CHECK